rockneurotiko/ex_gram/guides/router.md

 [ExGram.Router](https://hex.pm/packages/ex_gram_router) replaces those hand-written clauses with a declarative **scope / filter / handle** DSL.
 You describe *what* each handler should match, and the router takes care of dispatching.
 Everything compiles down to a standard `handle/2` function, so the rest of ExGram (middlewares, DSL, testing) works exactly the same.

+> This guide covers the most common usage.
+For the full API reference and advanced options, see the [ExGram.Router HexDocs](https://hexdocs.pm/ex_gram_router).

 ## Installation

 Add `ex_gram_router` to your dependencies: